aimms/how-to/Articles/381/381-car-selection.rst

 Car Selection
 =====================

 .. meta::
    :keywords: Project User Files, Mixed Integer Programming model, MIP, Matching Problem, Network object, Nodes and arcs, Bitmap
    :description: In this AIMMS project the use of pictures as nodes in a network is illustrated.

-Direct download link (right-click and Save link as...):
-:download:`Car Selection <model/CarSelection.zip>`
+Direct download AIMMS Project: :download:`Car Selection <model/CarSelection.zip>`

-..
-Go to the example on GitHub: https://github.com/aimms/examples/tree/master/Application%20Examples/Car%20Selection

 In this AIMMS project the use of pictures as nodes in a network is illustrated.
 These pictures are stored inside the project as so-called project user files.
 Project user files can only be reached in developer mode, through the menu bar command: Tools - Project User Files.